-Trucking firms’ insurance companies can send investigators of their own to gather evidence that helps them reduce their potential liability, and pay you less.
-That’s why we investigate, to make sure you get your case heard and prove that you deserve fair compensation.
-Our trucking investigations can include requesting driver logs from the trucking company.
+Trucking firms’ insurance companies often send investigators of their own to gather evidence that helps them reduce their potential liability, and pay you less.
+That’s why we investigate, by obtaining driver logs and more, to make sure you get your case heard and to help prove that you deserve fair compensation.

-In motorcycle wrecks where a motor vehicle or truck driver is at fault, there are several forms of negligence that occur, including:
+In motorcycle crashes where a motor vehicle or truck driver is at fault, there are several forms of negligence that occur, including:

 - Failure to recognize a motorcycle in traffic

 - Cars making left-hand turns without first checking oncoming traffic

 If a spouse, child, or family member has passed away as a result of an auto accident, our attorneys may be able to help you file a wrongful death lawsuit against the driver who caused the wreck.
 In a wrongful death lawsuit, a surviving parent or spouse can possibly receive damages for, among other things, medical expenses, emotional pain and suffering, and funeral costs.